Wiredcraft/test-backend/Strategy.md

 on each new version the associated docker container will be released with the version considered as docker tag

 ###### Versioning
-The API will follow Semantic versioning for the release versionning.
+The API will follow Semantic versioning for the release versioning.

 ----
 ### database